 When Tyler Letso was born two months premature in 1989, his parents, Suzanne and Roger, soon noticed developmental differences from other children his age.
 Despite their persistence, his pediatrician simply attributed them to Tyler’s premature birth.
 It wasn’t until Tyler was four that his doctor acknowledged that his lack of functional speech was more than a developmental delay.
 At a time when only one in 10,000 children were diagnosed with autism—and few doctors or educational professionals understood the disorder—Tyler’s diagnosis meant the Letsos were on their own.

-Tyler was enrolled in a special education program when he was three for over a year, but he made very little progress.
-He had no meaningful communication except a few echolalic phrases that he would repeat such as, “I want orange juice,” whether he really did or not.
-His inability to communicate was frustrating for Tyler and his parents, and he became increasingly prone to tantrums and self-injury.
-Not knowing what else to do, Suzanne would hold his hands at his sides to prevent him from hitting his head with his little fists.
-Life was hard and scary, and the future bleak.
+Initially, Tyler was enrolled in a special education program but made very little progress.
+He had no meaningful communication skills, only a few repetitive phrases.
+His inability to communicate left Tyler frustrated and prone to tantrums and self-injury.
+Life was hard and scary, and the future seemed bleak.

-Suzanne went on to say, “Over the last 20 years, CCCD has not only expanded, but undergone a metamorphosis.
-We recently changed our name to Milestones Behavioral Services which represents our growth into other special needs populations and our dedication to helping the children and adults we serve become the best versions of themselves.”
+“Over the last twenty years, CCCD had not only expanded but underwent a metamorphosis,” said Suzanne.
+In 2017, CCCD changed its name to Milestones Behavioral Services to represent its growth into other special needs populations as well as its dedication to helping the individuals we serve to become the best versions of themselves.

-If asked about their son, the Letsos will tell you he is a happy, productive young man who enjoys his life.
-He is still challenged by his autism but is not defined by it.
-Roger and Suzanne are proud of the man he has become and are grateful to be his parents.
+Today, the Letsos are glad to share that Tyler is a happy, productive young man who enjoys his life.
+Although he is still challenged by his autism, he is not defined by it.
+Roger and Suzanne are proud of the man he has become and grateful to be his parents.